 That’s bad news, not only for individuals but for countless businesses as well, particularly if they have BYOD policies, because each individual device and carrier really varies in their level of security.

-Let’s take a look at few steps you can take to keep your device—and its wealth of personal data—secure.
+Let’s take a look at few steps on how to protect your privacy which you can take to keep your device—and its wealth of personal data—secure.

 - Set a password or passcode.